 Why Native Platform Tools aren’t Enough

 With the additional complexity posed by workstream collaboration platforms, traditional (and manual) means are just not possible.
-With the modern digital workplace, software is needed to help observe and detect what’s going on.
+With the modern digital workplace, the software is needed to help observe and detect what’s going on.

-While native collaboration platforms like Slack and Microsoft Teams have built-in administration tools to help support basic collaboration security efforts, they’re both not enough, and in Microsoft’s case, the tools are not even confined to one admin console.
+While native enterprise collaboration platforms like Slack and Microsoft Teams have built-in administration tools to help support basic collaboration security efforts, they’re both not enough, and in Microsoft’s case, the tools are not even confined to one admin console.
 Instead, because of Microsoft’s robust software and service options, security controls span across four different places.
 Because these platform-tools typically focus on a broad set of solutions that need to apply to most users, they can’t dive into the nitty-gritty details that each individual business may need.
 Instead, they focus on issues like the exterior perimeter of collaboration and communication, offering multifactor identification, single sign-on, and encryption.
 But it’s important to address what is happening inside that perimeter too – such as if someone inside the organization shares information externally.
 Native tools can only cover the basic surface area of these concerns.
 Instead, AI and ML are needed to facilitate security checks and workflows that protect the business.

 Plus, factor in the multiple platform environments that are currently here to stay, and it’s clear where native platform tools fall short.
 They only apply to their own platform, making it difficult to monitor, measure, and manage, all the platforms in one place.

-How to Efficiently Implement Collaboration Security
+How to Efficiently Implement Multiplatform Collaboration Security

 As organizations move increasingly toward a portfolio approach for workstream collaboration platforms, it is even more common for two to three different WSC and UC platforms to be strategically in use at a given time in an enterprise (for example, Microsoft Teams for internal collaboration and Zoom for external communication).